 Acting of AI systems involves the process of making intelligent decisions based on knowledge learned from prior experience or explicit reasoning.
 Acting is also influenced by coexisting AI systems e.g., in a multi-agent system.
 Social interaction with humans is important to integrate AI into our everyday life.

-- Thomy Phan, Fabian Ritz, Jonas Nüßlein, Michael Kölle, Lenz Belzner, and Claudia Linnhoff-Popien, „Attention-Based Recurrence for Multi-Agent Reinforcement Learning under State Uncertainty (Extended Abstract)“, in AAMAS 2023.
+- Thomy Phan, Fabian Ritz, Philipp Altmann, Maximilian Zorn, Jonas Nüßlein, Michael Kölle, Thomas Gabor, and Claudia Linnhoff-Popien, „Attention-Based Recurrence for Multi-Agent Reinforcement Learning under Stochastic Partial Observability“ in Proceedings of the 40th International Conference on Machine Learning (ICML), 2023.

 - Thomy Phan, Felix Sommer, Philipp Altmann, Fabian Ritz, Lenz Belzner, and Claudia Linnhoff-Popien, „Emergent Cooperation from Mutual Acknowledgment Exchange“, in AAMAS 2022.